100-year-old Arkansas activist dies

 LIFE AND CAREER

 Dorothy Willard Davis was born on Feb.
 5, 1921, in Gravette and grew up in Muskogee, Okla.
-She graduated in 1943 from the University of Arkansas, Fayetteville with a history degree and moved to Marked Tree in Poinsett County, where she taught history for three years.
+She graduated in 1943 from the University of Arkansas with a history degree and moved to Marked Tree in Poinsett County, where she taught history for three years.

 In 1946, she married Howard Stuck Jr., and they bought and published three newspapers in Northeast Arkansas: the Marked Tree Tribune, the Lepanto News Record and the Trumann Democrat.
 She became the editor of the Marked Tree Tribune in 1950 when Howard fell ill with polio.